 Guiding research questions include:

-- What are the key ecological and economic linkages among the coupled natural and human systems of the region?
+- What are the key ecological, institutional, and economic linkages among the coupled natural and human systems of the region?

-- What is the broader ecological, social, economic, and institutional context within which small scale fishermen in the Gulf of California, and particularly in the La Paz region, operate?
+- What is the broader social and ecological context within which small scale fishermen in the Gulf of California, and particularly in the La Paz region, operate?

 - What are the implications of this emerging knowledge for policy and management?

 - Read project updates from June 2014 and July 2013

 - Heather Leslie, Brown University and Lead PI

 - Octavio Aburto-Oropeza, Scripps Institution for Oceanography